MarleaM/Anti-Spotify/resources/documentation/setup.md

 ### Spotify API Set-up

-First, to run the backend script and make Web API calls, you need to have an access Token from Spoftiy.
+First, to run the backend script and make Web API calls, you need to have an access token from Spotify.

 #### 1) Set Up Your Account

 First, create an account at the Spotify Developer Dashboard: https://developer.spotify.com/dashboard

 #### 2) Create an App
-Go on your Dashboard (https://developer.spotify.com/dashboard), click on "Create an app" button
+Go on your Dashboard (https://developer.spotify.com/dashboard) and click on the "Create an app" button

 #### 3) Request an Access Token
-Access token is a string containing the credentials that allow you to make API calls to Spotify's database and retrieve song data (e.g artists, albums or tracks) or user's data (e.g your profile or your playlists).
+An access token is a string containing the credentials that allow you to make API calls to Spotify's database and retrieve song data (e.g artists, albums or tracks) or user's data (e.g your profile or your playlists).

 - Go to the Dashboard
 - Click on the name of the app you have just created (My App)